jschm42/talkforgeai/README.md

 - Expanded task functions like email automation and calendar queries.
 - Integration with additional AI providers and services.
 - Enhanced image generation capabilities with OpenAI and StablilityAI .
+- Advanced diagram creation with and graphical enhancement of LaTeX code.

 ## Installation